http://www.pacific.edu/college/

 - Students must complete an approved major program of study within the College to fulfill the requirements for a baccalaureate degree.
 For courses in the major (including cognate courses) students must achieve a grade point average of 2.0 or better.
 Courses for the major must be taken for letter grades with exceptions made for internships, fieldwork, and practicums.

-- Students must complete a minimum of 60 units outside the discipline of their first major, regardless of the department offering the course or courses in order to receive a BA or BS degree in The College.
+- In order to receive a BA or BS degree in the College, students must complete a minimum of 60 units outside the discipline of their first major, regardless of the department offering the course or courses.
 In order to receive a BFA degree, students must complete a minimum of 49 units outside the discipline of their first major, regardless of the department offering the course or courses.

 - Students must complete the general education program to fulfill the requirements for a baccalaureate degree.
 Please refer to the University general education program statement for the requirements of the program.

-- Based on university-wide articulation agreements with other colleges and universities, each academic program advisor evaluates transfer courses to determine if they satisfy any of the major or minor course requirements.
+- Based on university-wide articulation agreements with other colleges and universities, each faculty advisor evaluates transfer courses to determine if they satisfy any of the major or minor course requirements.
 Some departments limit the number of courses they accept for the major or minor from other institutions.

 - With few exceptions, courses taken in the major must be on a letter grade basis.
-Students are permitted to take up to three courses outside their major on a pass/no credit basis in general education or in electives in order to encourage enrollment in courses outside their areas of specialization.
+Students are permitted to take up to three courses outside their major on a pass/no credit basis.
 Normally this option is limited to one course per student per semester.
-Students electing this option in College of the Pacific courses must understand that a grade of “pass’’ is awarded for work evaluated at the level of C- or better and a grade of “no credit’’ is awarded for work evaluated at the level of D+ or below.
-The student must declare the intention to enroll in a course on the pass/no credit basis with the instructor by completing a form available from the Office of the Registrar prior to the deadline established for adding classes.
+A grade of “pass’’ is awarded for work evaluated at the level of C- or better and a grade of “no credit’’ is awarded for work evaluated at the level of D+ or below.
+The student must declare the intention to enroll in a course on the pass/no credit basis by completing a form available from the Office of the Registrar prior to the deadline established for adding classes.

 Course Numbering Policies and Unit Restrictions